 Francis Bacon is a painter whose work is the footprint of great tradition within painting, as we recall in the exhibition Francis Bacon and the Art Tradition.
 This reworking of Innocent X in 1952 reminds us of the violence and force which are so characteristic of his work.
 The aftermath of the atrocities of the Second World War, the tortured image he gave of the past, shocked and disturbed spectators.
 While Pius XII was still the Pope in 1952, Francis Bacon’s Pope was already half dead…

-The quality of Yan Pei Ming’s work is twofold.
-With a very great technical mastery of oil painting, he manages to give a pop note to his pictorial repertoire by repeating strong subjects in different shades such as Andy Warhol.His reworking of Innocent X in 2014 goes hand in hand with this idea.
+The quality of Yan Pei-Ming’s work is twofold.
+He manages to balance a mastery of oil painting with his references to pop art by repeating strong subjects in varying shades, much like Andy Warhol.His reworking of Innocent X in 2014 demonstrates this perfectly.

 Saint Sebastian, Guido Reni

 The famous duo Pierre and Gilles were inspired by this in 1987.
 But this time, we are under no illusion as to the erotic sensuality of the model.
 Labeled kitsch, the piece indulges in contemplative masochism, an apology of sexual pleasure in pain.

 Mona Lisa, Leonardo da Vinci